 And to help you get to all these wonderful places quickly I would recommend the Hop-On-Hop-Off tour bus.

 Benidorm is renowned for its sun, sand and sangria.
-However it is also a hotspot for fitness enthusiasts.
+However, it’s also a hotspot for fitness enthusiasts:

-Cyclists: Benidorm has unique characteristics for road cycling and mountain biking, which together with the good weather of the area, make the region one of the most visited for cycling in Spain.
-In Benidorm many cycling event are held such as the Trofeo Luis Puig, La Volta La Marina, stages of the Tour of Valencia, Tour of Spain, and many more.
-As well as cycling amateur events which reunite year after year, many lovers of this sport.
+Benidorm has unique characteristics for road cycling and mountain biking, which — together with the good weather of the area — make the region one of the most visited for cycling in Spain.
+In Benidorm, many cycling events are held such as the Trofeo Luis Puig, La Volta La Marina, stages of the Tour of Valencia, Tour of Spain, and many more.

-Golf: Between the mountains and the sea you can find everything you need to play amateur or professional Golf.
+Between the mountains and the sea you can find everything you need to play amateur or professional golf.

 The courses are of great quality and beauty, designed and prepared to competition level for Europe and the rest of the world.

-Runners: For those who are Track and Field athletes there are options to be had too.
-The local track in Benidorm is a tartan 8 lane track with long jump and triple jump pits.
+For those who are track and field athletes there are options to be had too.
+The local track in Benidorm is a tartan eight-lane track with long jump and triple jump pits.
 The condition of the track could be improved but with access to the track being free of charge it really is hard to complain.

-General fitness: The popular Elche Park walk is particularly ideal for strolling as you enjoy the views of the beach.
-It has recreational areas that include cardiovascular exercise equipment so you can get some outdoor gym work in, while enjoying the lush vegetation and palm trees.
+The popular Elche Park walk is particularly ideal for strolling as you enjoy the views of the beach.
+It has recreational areas that include cardiovascular exercise equipment so you can get some outdoor gym work in while enjoying the lush vegetation and palm trees.